isc-projects/kea/doc/sphinx/arm/config-backend.rst

 information by subnet identifier (or prefix) and explicitly prohibit using the server tag to access the subnet.
-This is because, in a general case, the subnet definition is associated with multiple servers rather than single server.
+This is because, in a general case, the subnet definition is associated with multiple servers rather than a single server.
 In fact, it may even be associated with no servers (unassigned).
 Still, the unassigned subnet has an identifier and prefix which can be used to access the subnet.